PogoDigitalism/RobloxAuthenticator/README.md

 Then, click the 'Cant't scan the code?
 Click here for manual entry'
 ![image](https://github.com/PogoDigitalism/RobloxTradeAuthenticator/assets/107322523/2a448f61-3781-475e-880f-ed3a7cfc95c9)

-This is your secret key.
+This is your secret key (OTP_SECRET).
 Copy and paste this in your code (You can share this code across multiple devices, so adding this to your phone won't affect your program.